-Integrated Day
+Continuing The Integrated Day

-In Years One and Two, our classroom provision in similar to that in Reception whist teaching the requirements of the National Curriculum for Key Stage One.
+In Years Two, our classroom provision is similar to that in Year One.
 Children will independently access many varied activities at a time of their choosing.
-The teacher will work with small groups, developing the key skills of the children in that group.
+There will be several carpet times during the day and the teacher will still work with small groups, developing the key skills of the children in that group throughout the day.
 We still have outdoor classrooms and areas such as role-play and construction areas.
 We are proud of our provision as it encourages excellent independent learning skills, whist still enabling children to reach their academic potential.
+In the summer term, there will be some small changes (in preparation for Year3) whereby the children will all be doing English and Maths in class at the same time doing a carousel of activities.